Numpienick/MMIP/docs/TESTING.md

 ### Writing UI-tests
 > #### Manually
-UI-tests are buildup in different parts: Navigation, Actions, Assertions (what you expect).
+UI-tests consist of three different parts: Navigation, Actions, Assertions (what you expect).
 And these tests can be isolated, compare this to a method if you will.
 [Docs](https://playwright.dev/docs/writing-tests).

 An example of a spec.ts can look like this: